 Chapter membership is typically a separate membership fee.
 Chapter membership is extremely valuable in bringing together fisheries professionals from the same state, province or other geographic region within a Division, and their annual meetings convey great amounts of information directly relevant to many attendees because of the localized nature of the Chapter.
 (As a member of AFS, it's important for you to understand that there is a difference between membership in the Society and its Units like Chapters and Student Subunits.
 Whereas the Units work on a local level or single area of expertise, the Society encompasses everything and offers the greatest benefits.
 Only with a Society membership can you receive Fisheries magazine each month, obtain journal subscriptions, receive great discounts on AFS books and on Annual Meeting registration, and more.
 And you must be an AFS member to become certified or to lead any of our Units.)
 There are currently 48 Chapters in AFS, including two bi-national chapters and the Mexico Chapter.

 Student Subunits are organized within Chapters and serve as a way for students to be involved within their institution and network with local professionals.
 There are many student subunits throughout North America.
 More information is typically housed on Division and Chapter websites.

 In contrast to geographic-based membership, the Sections are based on subject area interest and expertise.
 If you are interested in a specific topic, you should join the associated section to find colleagues that share those interests.

 Wondering how to file taxes?
 Or how to report a change of officers?
 Or perhaps create a new Student Subunit?

-The American Fisheries Society provides a variety of resources for Unit management, including the Unit Survival Manual (currently under revision) and Unit support services.
+The American Fisheries Society provides a variety of resources for Unit management, including the Unit Leaders Guide and Unit support services.
 There are also staff members headquartered in Bethesda who serve specific Unit needs.
 Feel free to contact them for assistance!